 Taxable vs. tax-deferred

-As a general rule, it’s usually better to sell long-term investments held in taxable accounts.
+As a general rule, it’s usually better to sell long-term investments held in taxable accounts, especially for your retirement funds.
 Instead of taking money from tax-deferred accounts before you have to.
 According to Rande Spiegelman, a CPA, certified financial planner, and vice president of financial planning for the Schwab Center for Financial Research.

 Tax-efficient withdrawal software needed